Lee County families complain about noisy neighbor, Commission looks for a solution

 LEE COUNTY, Ala.
-(WRBL)- Families in Lee County are voicing complaints about a loud neighbor, and today the Lee County Commission held a work session to discuss possible solutions for the problem.
+(WRBL)- Families in Lee County are voicing complaints about a loud neighbor, and on April 19 the Lee County Commission held a work session to discuss possible solutions for the problem.

 Several Lee County families near Beauregard say they have been tormented by a neighbor blasting music, sirens and animal noises at all hours of the day and night.